jimmyshah83/llm-recommendation-system/README.md

 2. **Total Benefits for Year 1**: $250,000 (Revenue Increase)
 3. **Net Profit**: $250,000 - $130,000 = $120,000
 ROI = 120,000/130,000 * 100 =~ 92.3%

+#### Sample prompt

+prompt = ChatPromptTemplate.from_template(
+    """You are a ecommerce system that help users to find products that match their preferences.
+Use the following pieces of context to answer the question at the end.
+If you don't know the answer, just say that you don't know, don't try to make up an answer.

+Context: {context}

+Question: {question}"""

+#### Sample question
+What is the price for TrailMaster X4 Tent?
+What are some of the purchases made by Jane Doe?
+What are the features of the TrailMaster X4 Tent?
+What are some products bought by people in Suburbia?